Warning! There have been changes to the course - please refer to the transition information

 Students require access to one accredited Early Learning Centre with infants and toddlers (Birth-2 years of age) and three different schools in which to undertake the professional experience placements.
 Students are expected to be able to travel a reasonable distance to these educational settings in order to undertake their placements.
 Students cannot complete their professional experience placement in an educational setting where there exists a conflict of interest.
 For example any setting in which the student or their close family members are employed or attend.
 Students are not permitted to be paid for a professional experience placement.

-In those circumstances where the student is having difficulty securing a placement, Curtin University staff will assist and will seek input from the student to identify possibilities before making direct contact with the school or centre.
+In circumstances where the student is having difficulty securing a placement, Curtin University staff will assist and will seek input from the student to identify possibilities before making direct contact with the school or centre.
 Students having difficulty should contact Curtin in sufficient time to ensure that they are not disadvantaged due to their personal inability to identify a site for professional experience.

 To view the Professional Experience Calendar, please see below: